John Roberts (journalist)

-John David Roberts (born November 15, 1956) is a Canadian-American television journalist currently working for the Fox News Channel, as the co-anchor of America Reports.
-Roberts formerly worked as the Fox News Chief White House Correspondent from 2017 to 2021, covering the Donald Trump presidency.
+John David Roberts (born November 15, 1956) is a Canadian-American television journalist.
+He has been working for the Fox News Channel, as the co-anchor of America Reports.
+Roberts joined Fox News in January 2011 as a national correspondent based in Atlanta.
+He was the Fox News Chief White House Correspondent from 2017 to 2021, covering the first Donald Trump presidency.

-He joined Fox News in January 2011.
-Prior to Fox News, Roberts was at CNN where he was an anchor and Senior National Correspondent.
-He worked at various radio and television jobs before joining CTV in 1990, CBS News in 1992 and CNN in 2006.
-On March 12, 2009, Roberts was inducted into the Canadian Broadcast Hall of Fame.
-Prior to becoming their chief White House correspondent, Roberts was a national correspondent for Fox News, based in Atlanta.
+Roberts started his career in Southern Ontario, Canada in 1975, working at various radio stations in entertainment and news, before moving to television with CITY-TV and MuchMusic.
+Roberts first moved to the States in 1989 to join the Miami CBS affiliate.
+In 1990, he returned to Canada to host the CTV Canada AM national morning show.
+Roberts then returned to the States, joining CBS News in 1992 and later moved to CNN in 2006.
+At CBS, Roberts was an anchor on various national news programs, an anchor at their New York affiliate WCBS-TV, and White House correspondent.
+At CNN, Roberts was an anchor and Senior National Correspondent.

+In 2009, Roberts was inducted into the Canadian Broadcast Hall of Fame.

 Early life

-Roberts was born in Toronto, Ontario and grew up in Mississauga, Ontario.
-He attended Erindale Secondary School and Lorne Park Secondary School and later the University of Toronto's Erindale College.
+Roberts was born in Toronto, Ontario, and grew up in Mississauga, Ontario.
+He attended Erindale Secondary School and Lorne Park Secondary School and later the University of Toronto's Mississauga campus.

 Career

+Roberts was born John Robertson but shortened his professional name so as not to be confused with his uncle John Robertson, who was then a Canadian sports reporter and columnist.

 Local radio

-Roberts first started working in radio at the local college station, CFRE-FM in Mississauga.
-His first professional job was as reporter and news anchor with CFOS in Owen Sound, Ontario in 1975.
+He first started working in radio at the local college station, CFRE-FM in Mississauga.
+His first professional job was as reporter and news anchor with CFOS in Owen Sound, Ontario, in 1975.

-From there, he went to CHYM in Kitchener, where he worked as a newsman and DJ, then worked on-air for radio station CJBK in London, Ontario in 1977, before moving back to Toronto to join top-40 powerhouse CHUM later that year as a weekday evening disc jockey.
-1050 CHUM and CITY-TV gave him the on-air name J.D.
-Roberts.
+From there, Roberts went to CHYM in Kitchener, where he worked as a newsman and DJ, then worked on-air for radio station CJBK in London, Ontario, in 1977, before moving back to Toronto to join top 40 powerhouse CHUM later that year as a weekday evening disc jockey.
+1050 CHUM and CITY-TV gave him the on-air name J. D. Roberts.